featurist/pogoscript/guide.md

 Sometimes blocks can be called with arguments themselves.
 Lets imagine we're writing a very simple email client.
 Emails can come in at any moment and we want to print the subject of the email as soon as it comes in.
 We'll want the email itself to be passed to our block so we can print its subject.

     when email @(email) arrives
-        print (email: subject)
+        print (email.subject)

 The `@(email)` bit defines a parameter for our block, called `email`.
 When the block is called, `email` will refer to the email that just arrived, and we can print its subject.
-Notice the expression `email: subject`, that means we're accessing the `subject` field of the `email` object.
+Notice the expression `email.subject`, that means we're accessing the `subject` field of the `email` object.
 We'll cover objects very shortly.

 Like arguments, block parameters can be placed anywhere in the call, the only requirement is that they're placed *before* the block, and of course like arguments, the order is significant.

 We may, from time to time, pass more than one block to a function.
 In our email application, when sending an email we try to send it 3 times, but if that fails we tell the user.
 To do this we have a function called `try times otherwise`:

     try 3 times
-        email server: send (email)
+        email server.send (email)
     otherwise
         print "could not send email, sorry :("